Linuxy-DEV/PixalHost-ComingSoon/README.md

 # Mojang Cloud ( Coming Soon )
 ### Cloud Computing for Gaming and Websites

-Use for Cloud Computing Services for gaming and Websites Computing will be done with Google Backend.
+Use for Cloud Computing Services for gaming and Websites for enterprise and mass scale use.
+Computing will be done with Google Backend.
 1TiB+ Servers and virtualization will be used for powering the infrastructure of Mojang Cloud.
 This is a Upcoming Mojang Studios Project.